-Using lean UX practices, I've driven feature definition and design from beta through launch, from 0 to over 250,000 users.
+Using lean UX practices, I drove feature definition and design from beta through launch, from 0 to over 250,000 users.

-Research Methodology: When new features needed to be designed and implemented within a month, we employed lean research practices including A/B testing, phone and in-person interviews, qualitative email and in-app surveys.
+Research Methodology: New features often needed to be designed and implemented within a month, so we employed lean research practices including A/B testing, phone and in-person interviews, quantitative email and in-app surveys.